dikubab/Amharic_OCR/README.md

 Geʽez/Abugida/Ethiopic script has up 519 characters.
 For Amharic, we use 289-319 characters depending on whether we use Ethiopic numerals and punctuation.
 There are no capital or small letters.

-The datasets for both detection and recognition can be downloaded from the website https://dk-liang.github.io/HUST-ASTD/.
-The LMDB related dataset link will be provided very soon.
 ## Amharic Text Detection dataset preprocessing

 We have two datasets for the detection task.
 HUST-ART is the real word dataset, and HUST-AST is the synthetic dataset.
 HUST-ART consists of 1500 training images and 700 test images.
 HUST-AST comprises 75,904 training images.